Wappinger, New York: History

 The Wappinger were a confederacy of Native Americans whose territory, in the 17th century, was spread along the eastern shore of the Hudson River.
 Primarily based in what is now Dutchess County, their territory bordered Manhattan Island to the south, the Mahican territory bounded by the Roeliff Jansen Kill to the north, and extended east into parts of Connecticut.

 They spoke an eastern-Algonkian language.
-Culturally they were closely related to the Lenape people (Delaware Indians) to the west and south of Wappinger lands, and also related to the Mahican people to their immediate north and to the Metoac peoples of Long Island.
+Culturally they were closely related to the Lenape people (Delaware Indians) to the west and south of Wappinger lands, and also related to the Mahican people to their immediate north and to the Indigenous peoples of Long Island.
 Wappinger means "easterner" in most Algonkian languages.

 The town of Wappinger, originally a part of the town of Fishkill, was formed on May 20, 1875, and lies wholly within the limits of the historic Rombout Patent, granted in 1685.
 The geographical area of Wappinger was first illegally settled in 1659 by members of the Massachusetts Bay Colony.
 Seeking religious freedom, they settled near the mouth of the Wappinger Creek until Dutch Authorities removed them months later.
 It wasn't until 1685 when Francis Rombout and Gulian Verplanck were the first to legally purchase 85,000 acres from the Wappinger This would later be known as the Rombout Patent.
 The patent covered the towns of Fishkill, East Fishkill, Wappinger, the City of Beacon, and parts of LaGrange and Poughkeepsie, these municipalities were once all a part of the Town of Fishkill.
 Following the Rombout Patent, the first legal land purchase within the Town of Wappinger was in 1714 when Elias Van Benschoten purchased land and settled in the hamlet of New Hackensack.
 Following him were other families from Hackensack, New Jersey.
 The Town of Wappinger is made up of many small hamlets and communities and was primarily agricultural, while mills lined the creek in the Village of Wappingers Falls.
 Once the Town of Wappinger was officially created from the Town of Fishkill on May 20, 1875, it took another year to elect officials.
 The first meeting was held at the Brower Brother's Wagon Shop on Mill Street.
 The meetings of Town officials took place in the homes of the elected officials, whose jobs were mostly to maintain roadways and bridges.